Triply Robust Panel Estimators: The Triply RObust Panel (TROP) Estimator

 \subsection{The TROP Estimator}

 The core idea behind our estimator is to introduce a set of time weights across different periods $t$, denoted by $\theta_t$ and different weights across units units $j$, denoted by $\omega_{j}$, and to introduce a regression adjustment.
-We specify our working model as
+We specify our working model for the potential control outcome as

-where we think of $\varepsilon_{it}$ as idiosyncratic shocks and $\mathbf{L}$ as a component we will try to predict (e.g., through a low-rank factor model).
+where we think of $\varepsilon_{it}$ as idiosyncratic shocks and $\mathbf{L}$ as a component we will try to predict ({\it e.g.}, through a low-rank factor model).
 Although the unit and time fixed effects $\alpha_i$ and $\beta_t$ can be incorporated into the low rank component ${\bf L}$ (adding a rank two component), because in practice we introduce regularization to recover $\mathbf{L}$ but not the unit and time fixed effects it will be convenient to include them separately unless otherwise specified.
 In principle, one could consider several estimators for $\mathbf{L}$, and our theory will consider a broad class of estimators.

 In practice (and in our numerical studies), we propose estimating the treatment effect on unit $(i,t)$ by minimizing